addff/2310-CSP600/[F2]/HUSNA BINTI AHMAD FUAD/README.md

 ### Solution
 1. Develop a centralized platform where local artisans can connect with each other through the Live KrafConnect application.
-2. Detecting local artisans' locations in the nearest area.
+2. Identifying the geographic positions of nearby local artisans.
 3. Locating local artisan locations that provide crafting customized products that align with customer designs.